 How you prepare for divorce as a man is critical.

 Regardless of how long you've been married, whether you want the divorce, your wife does or you're both on the same page, the way you prepare for your divorce will likely determine how peaceful, fair, child-focused and cost-effective your divorce will (or won't) be.

-That's exactly why we created a downloadable kit for smart men like you - to help you prepare for your divorce!
+That's exactly why we created an online resource for smart men like you - to help you prepare for your divorce!

 Joe Dillon, MBA is a professional divorce mediator and founder of Equitable Mediation Services.
 Joe is passionate about helping couples avoid the destruction of attorney-driven litigation and specializes in helping couples resolve the issues required for divorce -peacefully, fairly and cost-effectively.
 When he’s not mediating, you can find him exercising, cooking, and watching Cubs baseball.